Ragnar-Oock/xoram/apps/docs/src/plugins/panoramique/parent-child-relationships.md

 asynchronous context (when the user or another system of the application do something) which would not be able to provide the needed application reference.

+## Mounting to the application root

+You might have noticed that on all the examples above the parent as been set to a mysterious `rootHarness` value imported from panoramique.
+This value is the id of the harness used by the Vue app to load the components that should be mounted, all components that are set as children of this harness and all of their children will be mounted to the DOM when you mount the Vue application instance.